haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/install/post-install-config.md

 <!-- Set up roles and restricted users (Admin) -->

 <h2 id="post-install-rewrites">Enable Apache server rewrites</h2>
 If you use the Apache web server, you must enable server rewrites for pages to display properly.
-Otherwise, you'll see pages without styles and other issues.
+Otherwise, you'll see pages without styles and 其它问题.

 <a href="{{ page.baseurl }}/install-gde/prereq/apache.html#apache-help-rewrite">Section on Apache server rewrites</a>